(A) An injection well has mechanical integrity if the following are met:

 (C) The results of a temperature or noise log shall be used to determine the absence of significant fluid movement under paragraph (A)(2) of this rule.

-(D) The director may allow the use of a test to demonstrate mechanical integrity other than those listed in paragraphs (B) and (C) of this rule with the written approval of the director.
-The director shall approve the request if it will reliably demonstrate the mechanical integrity of wells for which its use is proposed.
-Any alternate method approved by the director shall be published pursuant to the requirements of Chapter 3745-47 of the Administrative Code.
+(D) The director may allow the use of a test to demonstrate mechanical integrity other than those listed in paragraphs (B) and (C) of this rule with the written approval of the administrator of the United States environmental protection agency (USEPA).
+To obtain approval, the director shall submit a written request to the administrator of USEPA, which shall set forth the proposed test and all technical data supporting its use.
+Any alternate method approved by the director shall be published pursuant to the requirements of Chapter 3745-49 of the Administrative Code.

-(F) The director or his authorized representative shall be present during the test for demonstration of mechanical integrity, unless the director or his authorized representative waives this requirement before the test occurs.
+(F) The director or the director's authorized representative shall be present during the test for demonstration of mechanical integrity, unless the director or the director's authorized representative waives this requirement before the test occurs.

 Promulgated Under: 119.03